DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

             - Loop Coverage
             - Statement Coverage

+- Test coverage report measures how many of the test cases have been completed and is used as a way to provide test metrics when using test cases.
+- Penetration test report is provided when a penetration test is conducted.
+- Code coverage report covers how much of the code has been tested
+- Line coverage report is a type of code coverage report.

 **Time to remediate a vulnerability**is a commonly used key performance indicator for security teams.

 **Common Audit Frameworks**